 Lecture and laboratory on the principles and techniques of stone and bone artifact manufacture, identification, classification, metrical analysis, interpretation, and integration with other classes of archaeological evidence.
 Emphasis on the use of lithics to test human behavioral models.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: ANTH 220.

 The use of archaeological, documentary, and oral history evidence to study and interpret the ways past peoples shaped their landscapes through the deployment of cultural and social practices, and the ways, in turn, that such people were influenced, motivated, or constrained by their natural surroundings.
 Same as LA 454.
 3 undergraduate hours.
 4 graduate hours.
-Prerequisite: Introductory archaeology course, such as ANTH 220, or introductory landscape architecture course, such as LA 215, and a 300 level course in socio-cultural anthropology or archaeology, or equivalent with instructor's permission.
+Prerequisite: Introductory archaeology course, such as ANTH 220, or introductory landscape architecture course, or equivalent with instructor's permission.

 Participation in archaeological excavations; techniques, methods, and procedures discussed and practiced under actual working conditions.
 Normally taken concurrently with ANTH 455.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated if topics vary.
 Usually offered in the summer session only.
 Prerequisite: Consent of instructor.

 Laboratory work including processing, classifying, dating, interpretation, evaluation, and preparation of written reports of archaeological research.
 May be taken concurrently with ANTH 454 or subsequently.
 Additional fees may apply.
 See Class Schedule.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated if topics vary.
 Prerequisite: ANTH 102 or consent of instructor.

 Introduction to the Ancient Maya of Mexico, Guatemala, Belize, and Honduras.
 Evaluates theories that account for the rise and fall of Classic (c.
 A.D.
 250-950) Maya rulership.
 Excavation data, inconography, and inscriptions are used to reconstruct political and social organization, ideology, subsistence activities, and inter-regional interactions.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: ANTH 105.